commercetools/merchant-center-application-kit/CONTRIBUTING.md

 - **ctp**: instead of `.graphql` use `*.ctp.graphql` (_graphql target: `ctp`_)
 - **proxy**: instead of `.graphql` use `*.proxy.graphql` (_API in the MC frontend apps_)

-The regex to match the files to each project schema are defiend in the `.graphqlconfig.yml` file.
+The regex to match the files to each project schema are defined in the `.graphqlrc.yml` file.

 ## Visual Studio Code recommended workspace